This Day In Music: September 23

 September 23, 1950 ~ Jazz saxophonist George Garzone born in Boston, Massachusetts, USA ~ Leader and sideman.
 Worked with Jamaaladeen Tacuma, Fringe, Joe Lovano, Jack DeJohnette, John Patitucci, Danilo Pérez, Rachel Z, Bob Weir, Ratdog, Don Alias, Kenny Barron, Dennis Chambers, Stanley Crowell, Anton Fig, Danny Gottlieb, Tom Harrell, Dave Holland, Dave Liebman, Cecil McBee, Bob Moses, Gary Peacock, Marvin Smith, Bill Stewart, Harvie Swartz, Lenny White, and others

 September 23, 1949 ~ Singer, guitarist, pianist, harmonica player, songwriter Bruce Springsteen, full name Bruce Frederick Joseph Springsteen, born in Freehold, New Jersey, USA ~ Blue collar heartland rock, rock & roll singer known for his socially conscious lyrics and energetic, lengthy concerts often backed by the E Street Band.
 Sold over 150 million records, his commercially most successful albums probably being 1984's Born In The USA album and the 1986 3-album Live 1975-85 box set.
 Acclaimed for albums such as 1975's Born To Run, 1980's The River and 2002's The Rising.
-Known for songs such as 4th Of July Asbury Park (Sandy), Born To Run, Tenth Avenue Freeze-out, Hungry Heart, Dancing In The Dark, Born In The USA, Better Days, Streets Of Philadelphia, The Ghost Of Tom Joad, and others
+Known for songs such as 4th Of July Asbury Park (Sandy), Born To Run, Tenth Avenue Freeze-out, Hungry Heart, Dancing In The Dark, Born In The USA, Better Days, Streets Of Philadelphia, and The Ghost Of Tom Joad

 September 23, 1949 ~ Rock singer, guitarist, songwriter Kostas Tournas ~ Co-founding member of Poll, a pioneering Greek rock outfit known best for Anthrope Agapa (Ti Fotia Stamata) which is considered the first Greek anti-war protest song.
 As a solo artist acclaimed for his 1973 rock opera Aperanta Horafia, considered a landmark of Greek rock and and an act of resistance against the then-ruling military junta